mattmassicotte/ConcurrencyRecipes/README.md

 - Sendability: types that cross isolation domains must be sendable.
 This isn't always easy, and for types you do not control, not possible.
 - Blocking: Swift concurrency uses a fixed-size thread pool.
 Tying up background threads can lead lag and even deadlock.
 - Availability: Concurrency is evolving rapidly, and some APIs require the latest SDK.
+- Async virality: Making a function async affects all its callsites.
+This can result in a large number of changes, each of which could, itself, affect subsequence callsites.

 ## Table of Contents